F. L. Anthing

 Frederik Lodewijk Anthing (1820–1883) was one of the Dutch evangelists evangelising in Java in the 19th century.
 He gave his attention toward evangelising the indigenous people to the community along with the other evangelists such as Kiai Ibrahim Tunggul Wulung, Kiai Sadrach, Paul Tosari, and others.
 Anthing spread Christianity to the people of Java.

 Life and education

 Anthing was born in Batavia (modern-day Jakarta) on 1820 and died on 1883 in a tram accident.
-His father was Dutch and her mother was German.
+His father was Dutch and his mother German.
 He earned his degree in law in the Netherlands.
 He earned the title Meester in de Rechten (Mr.).
 After finishing his studies, he worked at the Semarang district court since late 1850s.
 Then, around 1863, Anthing moved to Batavia and worked as the district court vice deputy.
 After retiring, Anthing fully focuses on evangelising.
 He paid for his expenses out of his own pocket.
 Due to his limitations, he went to the Netherlands to seek aid from sympathisers.